yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 For this reason, bunnei implemented mechanisms for moving and closing objects in a [follow-up PR](https://github.com/yuzu-emu/yuzu/pull/6347), which corrected the way the session counter and its opening and closing operations worked.

-There are still many other kernel objects to migrate, and for this reason, bunnei introduced a PR to make the [KSlabHeap use both guest and host allocations](https://github.com/yuzu-emu/yuzu/pull/6373), as this will facilitate the process while missing functions and other structures are being implemented.
+There are still many other kernel objects to migrate and, for this reason, bunnei introduced a PR to make the [KSlabHeap use both guest and host allocations](https://github.com/yuzu-emu/yuzu/pull/6373), as this will facilitate the process while missing functions and other structures are being implemented.